docker/docs/content/guides/docker-concepts/getting-started/get-docker.md

 ## What's next?

-Now that you have Docker Desktop installed and run your first container, it's time to start developing with containers.
+Now that you have Docker Desktop installed and ran your first container, it's time to start developing with containers.

 {{< button text="Develop with containers" url="develop-with-containers" >}}